What will I learn?

 Intercultural Development Programme (ICD)

 Being the first and only programme of this kind in Ireland, ICD is an innovative research-driven and theory-based intercultural intervention which aims to help you to stand out among the crowd by developing your Key 21st-century Skills.
 These skills are valued by companies, NGOs and governments around the world who operate internationally, together with national companies and organisations who employ and serve an increasing diverse population.
-The ICD programme, which is offered to all students at Smurfit, will strengthen your CV and give you an edge over graduates from other Business programmes in the global job market.
+The ICD programme, which is offered to MSc Management (part-time) students as part of their block release structure, will strengthen your CV and give you an edge over graduates from other Business programmes in the global job market.